 (ii) Never touch any electrical wires, telephone cables, metal pipes.

 (iii) Never bath in running water, this may cause electric shock.

 Q.8.
 When two charged balloon come close to each other they repel each other whereas when an uncharged balloon comes close to charged balloon it gets attracted.
 Why is that?

-The surface charge on the balloons are of same nature and since like charges attract each other, the two balloons are repelled.
-When a charged balloon is brought near an uncharged balloon due to the induction of charges, it acquires charges on its surface and these charges are opposite in nature with that of charged balloon.
+The surface charge on the balloons are of the same nature and since like charges attract each other, the two balloons are repelled.
+When a charged balloon is brought near an uncharged balloon due to the induction of charges, it acquires charges on its surface and these charges are opposite in nature with that of a charged balloon.
 As unlike charges attract each other, the uncharged balloon gets attracted by the charged balloon.